torontojs/torontojs.com/public/pages/code_of_conduct.md

 ### Unwelcoming behavior

-Blatant -isms—saying things that are explicitly racist, sexist, homophobic, etc. For example, arguing that some people are less intelligent because of their gender, race or religion.
+- Blatant -isms –saying things that are explicitly racist, sexist, homophobic, etc. For example, arguing that some people are less intelligent because of their gender, race or religion.
 Subtle -isms and small mistakes made in conversation are not code of conduct violations.
 However, repeating something after it has been pointed out to you that you broke a social rule, or antagonizing or arguing with someone who has pointed out your subtle -ism is considered unwelcoming behavior, and is not allowed at Toronto JS.

-Maliciousness towards other community members—deliberately attempting to make others feel bad, name-calling, singling out others for derision or exclusion.
+- Maliciousness towards other community members—deliberately attempting to make others feel bad, name-calling, singling out others for derision or exclusion.
 For example, telling someone they’re not a real programmer or that they don’t belong at Toronto JS.

-Being especially unpleasant—for example, if we’ve received reports from multiple members or organizer of annoying, rude, or especially distracting behavior.
+- Being especially unpleasant or elitist—for example, if we’ve received reports from multiple members or organizer of annoying, rude, or especially distracting behavior.

 Participants asked to stop any harassing or malicious behavior are expected to comply immediately.

 Be careful in the words that you choose.
 Excessive swearing, trolling or the incessant posting of inflammatory comments, sexist, homophobic, transphobic, racist, ableist or otherwise exclusionary jokes can be offensive and hostile towards those around you.

 If a participant engages in behavior that violates our anti-harassment policy or code of conduct, Toronto JS organizers may take any action they deem appropriate, including warning the offender or expulsion from the event, gathering or Toronto JS online community.

+Moderators have the right and responsibility to remove comments or other contributions that are not aligned to this Code of Conduct, or to suspend temporarily or permanently any members for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

 <br />